p3drosola/Backbone.VirtualCollection/README.md

   collection: virtual_collection
 });

-// note: it's important to call this.collection.unbindIndexListeners();
-// in the onClose of the view.
-It clears up the listeners used to update the virtual collection
 ```

 The marionette collection view will only display the tasks that belong to Rupert, and it will update automatically.
 In other words, when a task is created that belongs to Rupert it will appear, but not if it belongs to Bob.